krosty47/Anime-Database/README.md

 To run the application:

-- Firstly, in the project directory go to the 'Api' folder and run the following commands:
+- Rrun the following commands:
-### `npm install`
-### `npm start`

-- Secondly, open another terminal and in the project directory go to the 'client' folder and run the following commands again:
 ### `npm install`
 ### `npm start`

 -Finally, open [http://localhost:3000](http://localhost:3000) to view it in the browser.